RadleighSmith/apex-estates/README.md

 #### Database Plan

 This diagram offers a comprehensive overview of our database structure, crafted using [DrawSQL](https://drawsql.app/).
 It provides a visual representation of the relationships between various entities and the flow of data within our system.

+We've opted for PostgreSQL as our database solution due to its robust features, reliability, and cost-effectiveness as an open-source relational database system.
+To facilitate our hosting needs, we've selected ElephantSQL, a trusted platform known for its seamless PostgreSQL hosting services.
+This strategic choice ensures that our database management is efficient, secure, and scalable, aligning perfectly with our business objectives.

 ![Apex Estates Database Diagram](docs/diagrams/database-diagram.png)